shifenhutu/django-admin-advanced-search/README.md

 - Multiple conditions combination with AND logic
 - Seamless integration with existing Django Admin interfaces
 - Performance-conscious implementation with database-level filtering
+- Automatic field type detection (string, number, date, datetime)
+- Type-specific parsing rules for appropriate operators
+- Support for comparison operators on number and date fields

 ## Requirements

 - Python >= 3.12
 - Django >= 5.1

-Note: This package has been tested specifically on Django 5.1, 5.2 with Python 3.12.
+Note: This package has been tested specifically on Django 5.1, 5.2 with Python 3.12, 3.13, 3.14.
 While it may work on other versions, compatibility is not guaranteed for versions outside this range.

 ## Installation